thomasverleye/iaap/4-types-of-disabilities.md

 #### `[CONSUMER]` May be unable to turn pages of printed materials.
 - Consider providing printed materials in a digital format that may allow people to use their own assistive technologies;

+## Cognitive Disabilities

+### Description
+It is a very large spectrum which is hard to define as a whole but there are a few categories:
+- **Limited Comprehension** Some people don't understand complex ideas, have it difficult with methaphors or abstract language.
+Some may have great cognitive functioning in one area (remembering conversations) but have lower functioning in others (emotional awareness, ...).
+- **Low Tolerance for Cognitive Overload** too much input may cause some people to freeze or become frustrated.
+They need things to be simple and straightforward with not to many choices.
+- **Limited Problem-Solving Skills** Some people might not be able to solve problems and may even not attempt it. (for instance a captcha).
+- **Short Term Memory Loss** some people may lack the memory doing things in between one moment and the next.
+- **Attention Deficit** making it hard for them to focus on the task at hand, they may get lost in their own thoughts.

+Causes for these disabilities may vary, birth, development conditions at young age, traumatic injury, infections, chemical imbalance, ...

+### Challenges & Solutions for people with Cognitive Disabilities

+#### `[ICT]` May find complex designs and tasks in digital format overwhelming
+- Create simple, predictable, organized designs and simplify user interface components

+#### `[ICT]` May have difficulty solving technical problems or fixing errors
+- Ensure users are alerted to errors and provide clear solutions to fix errors

+#### `[GENERAL]` May have difficulty processing information, especially text-based information that uses complex language
+- Supplement text-based information with images and other visuals to reinforce understanding
+- Use simple, easy-to-understand language when presenting text-based information